Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

+Recently, the LIGO/Virgo collaborations have placed new constraints on the radii of the neutron stars using GW170817~\cite{Abbott:2018exr}.
+The most direct comparison is between our uniform mass prior result ($\hat R = 10.7^{+2.1}_{-1.6} \pm 0.2$) and the LIGO/Virgo method that uses equation-of-state-insensitive relations~\cite{Yagi:2016qmr,Chatziioannou:2018vzf} ($R_1 = 10.8^{+2.0}_{-1.7}$ and $R_2 = 10.7^{+2.1}_{-1.5}$~km).
+This result validates our approximation $R_1=R_2$ used to motivate the prescription $\Lambda_1=q^6\Lambda_2$, and Eqs.~(\ref{eq:lambda_t1}, \ref{eq:lambda_t2}).
+Our statistical errors are comparable to the error reported by LIGO/Virgo.
+Systematic errors from EOS physics of $\pm 0.2$~km are added as conservative bounds to our statistical errors, broadening our measurement error, whereas Ref.~\cite{Abbott:2018exr} marginalized over these errors in the analysis.
+Reference~\cite{Abbott:2018exr} also investigates a method of directly measuring the parameters of the EOS which results in smaller measurement errors.
+Investigation of these differences between our analysis and the latter approach will be pursued in a future paper.

+Observations of future binary neutron star mergers will allow further constraints to be placed on the deformability and radius, especially if these binaries have chirp masses similar to GW170817 as radio observations suggest.
+As more observations improve our knowledge of the neutron star mass distribution, more precise mass-deformability correlations can be used to further constrain the star's radius.

-\textit{Acknowledgements}---We thank Stefan Ballmer, Swetha Bhagwat, Steven Reyes, Andrew Steiner, and Douglas Swesty for helpful discussions.
-We particularly thank Collin Capano and Alexander Nitz for contributing to the development of PyCBC Inference; however, they did not wish to be authors due to restrictions placed by LIGO Scientific Collaboration policies.
-This work was supported by NSF awards PHY-1404395 (DAB, CMB), PHY-1707954 (DAB, SD, DF), AST-1714498 (EB), and DOE Award DE-FG02-87ER40317 (JML).
-Computations were supported by Syracuse University and NSF award OAC-1541396.
-DAB, EB, SD, and JML thank Kavli Institute for Theoretical Physics which is supported by the NSF award PHY-1748958.
-The gravitational-wave data used in this work was obtained from the LIGO Open Science Center.
-LOSC is a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+We thank Stefan Ballmer, Swetha Bhagwat, Steven Reyes, Andrew Steiner, and Douglas Swesty for helpful discussions.
+We particularly thank Collin Capano and Alexander Nitz for contributing to the development of PyCBC Inference.
+This Letter was supported by NSF Grants No. PHY-1404395 (D.A.B., C.M.B.), No. PHY-1707954 (D.A.B., S.D.), No. PHY-1607169 (S.D.), No. AST-1559694 (D.F.), No. AST-1714498 (E.B.), and DOE Award No. DE-FG02-87ER40317 (J.M.L.).
+Computations were supported by Syracuse University and NSF Grant No. OAC-1541396.
+D.A.B., E.B., S.D., and J.M.L. thank the Kavli Institute for Theoretical Physics which is supported by the NSF Grant No. PHY-1748958.
+The gravitational-wave data used in this Letter was obtained from the LIGO Open Science Center.

 \end{bibunit}

 \begin{bibunit}[supp] \onecolumngrid